rancilio-pid/clevercoffee-manual/en/intro/einleitung.md

 ![Trockenaufbau](../../img/trockenaufbau.png)

-There are two different levels of our system: PID only and full expansion
+There are two different levels of our system: PID only and full expansion.
+Over time there's been a few additional options, so the distinction is sometimes a bit less clear cut.

 ## Basic version (PID Only)